 Genetics is a journey that every person approaches from their own unique background and experiences.
-Genetic counselors must quickly assess where a person is, identify where they need to go and then guide them along the way.
+Genetic counselors must quickly assess where a person is, identify where they need to go, and then guide them along the way.
 This is what makes our profession so rewarding and at the same time so challenging.
-Through your training in the GCGP, you’ll acquire the skills and knowledge needed to meet these challenges and reap the rewards of this dynamic profession.
+Through your training at the GCGP, you’ll acquire the skills and knowledge needed to meet these challenges and reap the rewards of this dynamic profession.

 Graduates of the Genetic Counseling Graduate Program earn a Master of Science degree from the Division of Medical Genetics in the Department of Medicine.
 The program is accredited by the Accreditation Council for Genetic Counseling.